edchiu2024/tourism_insight/README.md

 - **Failure Handling with Kafka**: Integrates a Kafka-based message queue to ensure data is reliably processed and can be recovered in case of any failures during the ETL process.

 ## Technologies Used

-### Alibaba Cloud
-- **Function Compute**: Serverless compute service for executing the ETL process.
-- **Data Integration**: Tool for managing the ETL workflow and data transformations.
-- **ApsaraDB**: Managed database service for storing the processed data.
-- **ApsaraDB for Redis**: In-memory caching service to accelerate data retrieval.
-- **Object Storage Service (OSS)**: Scalable storage for data.
-- **API Gateway**: Provides secure and scalable access to the RESTful API.
-- **Message Queue for Apache Kafka (MQ for Apache Kafka)**: Managed Kafka service for handling data ingestion and ensuring reliability in case of failures.

 ### AWS
 - **Lambda**: Serverless compute service for running the ETL process.